 I am frequently hired to inspect construction projects by foreigners who have gotten themselves into difficult situations with local contractors who have run out of the owner’s money and have not completed the construction agreed upon in the fixed price contract.
 This usually results in losses to the owners and replacement of their original contractor.
 When this occurs, the owner has already paid for the original materials, labor and the construction management fees during the primary phases of the project.
 Then the owner needs to find someone else to pick up where the first guy left off and pay a new contractor to finish the work.
 This usually becomes costly for the owners and creates a lot of stress

 A more flexible and secure type of agreement is a cost plus contract, which allows the owner to specify and change the building materials and installation procedures to complete the project up to his/her standards and personal tastes.
 And more importantly, the owner is not required to advance a large sum of money up front.
 In a cost plus contract, the owner agrees to pay the contractor based upon the cost of all the labor provided by the contractor as well as all materials purchased to complete the construction; plus a percentage of all costs to compensate the contractor for the construction management of the project.
 With a cost plus contract, the owner never has to advance large sums of money to the contractor, keeping the majority of the construction funds in the owner’s bank account and the overall costs manageable and predictable.

 To begin the process of identifying the costs to build your project, make a list of all the items that you want and need in your home.
 Then your list of items to be installed, (building materials specifications), can become an addendum to your construction contract.
 With a well prepared contract and detailed building specifications, you will be able to complete the construction of your project without a lot of unpleasant surprises and cost increases.

-If you want to deal with a professional, who has over 24 years of construction experience in Costa Rica, click here to schedule a consultation.
+If you want to deal with a professional, who has 26+ years of construction experience in Costa Rica, click here to schedule a consultation.